 One can compute the balance of work $W(t)$, heat $Q(t)$ and internal energy $E(t) $ during the full cycle $t_0\to t_1\to t_2$ using the basic definitions discussed in \cite{AL1979,ALH32004} and recalled in the Appendix I

 In the step i) the state of the system evolves from the complete mixture $\rho(t_0)= I/2$ to the pure state $|s\rangle\langle s|$.
 No work is performed on the system.
+As the energy levels remain degenerated there is no heat exchange but the decrease of entropy is compensated by the entropy increase in the measurement device and the environment.
 In the step ii) the state remains the same and again no work is performed.
-During the step iii) the system equilibrates at any moment and the work $W \leq kT \ln 2$ is adiabatically extracted from the bath.
+Similarly, no heat is exchanged and the entropy remains the same.
+During the step iii) the system equilibrates at any moment and the work $W \leq kT \ln 2$ is adiabatically extracted from the bath and the entropy grows to its maximal value.
 The system ends the cycle again in the state $\rho(t_0)= I/2$.